 “Even 10-15 minutes of exercising in the morning helps me shake off any lethargy and I’ve noticed I get more done at work when I kick off my day with Yogaia’s practice.
 With more energy and better focus, I don’t have to drag on the work day after hours.”

 The individual benefits of exercising the body and mind are undeniable, but wellbeing isn’t (just) everybody’s own personal business – it’s the business’ business, too!

 Employees that are more focused and energetic are more likely to get things done and feel a sense of accomplishment in their jobs.
 That allows them to spend their time off relaxing, and not agonizing over pending to-dos at work.
 With a healthy work-life balance and enough recovery, employees will return to work ready to work, instead of just trying to make it from 9 to 5.

-To avoid turning the pursuit of wellbeing to another stressful to-do, we made getting started with the new Yogaia for Business service as smooth as possible – that’s why it’s affordable, suitable for everyone (who breathe) and hassle-free to activate and use.
+To avoid turning the pursuit of wellbeing to another stressful to-do, we've made it as easy as possible to take one small step every day with Yogaia Pause – featuring super short exercises suitable for everyone (who breathes).

 Completely hassle-free kick-off and everyday use – just plug and play and start boosting employee wellbeing instantly.